jamesly123/Root-JB-Detection-SSL-Pinning-Bypass-Script-Automation/README.md

 ﻿
 # Run Root/JB Detection Bypass Scripts Batch Automation

-This repository contains a batch script (`run_bypass_scripts.bat`) that automates the process of running multiple Root/JB Detection Bypass scripts on a specified app package on a connected device.
+This repository contains a batch scripts (`run_bypass_scripts.bat`) that automates the process of running multiple Root/JB Detection Bypass scripts on a specified app package on a connected device.
 The script allows you to execute all `.js` Frida scripts in a specified folder sequentially, prompting between each to observe output before moving on.

 ## Requirements